queenkjuul/jingo-retro/README.md

 - Create a new project (you can leave the _Project id_ as it is).
 This will take a little while
 - Open the _Consent screen_ page and fill in the details (particularly, the _product name_)
 - Now open _APIs & auth_ => _Credentials_ and click on _Create new client id_
-- Here you need to specify the base URL of your jingo installation.
+- Here you need to specify the base URL of your jinji installation.
 Google will fill in automatically the other field with a `/oauth2callback` URL, which is fine
-- Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places
+- Now you need to copy the `Client ID` and `Client secret` in your jinji config file in the proper places

 For GitHub, follow these instructions (you need to be logged in in GitHub):